daudix/daudix.one/content/find/index.md

 ## Forges

-I were using GitHub from the very start of my FOSS journey, but recently I've [migrated to Codeberg](@/blog/migration-from-github-to-codeberg/index.md) because I didn't like where the GitHub is heading.
+I was using GitHub from the very start of my FOSS journey, but (not so) recently I've [migrated to Codeberg](@/blog/migration-from-github-to-codeberg/index.md), because I didn't like the direction where GitHub is heading.

 - [Codeberg](https://codeberg.org/daudix)
 - [GitHub](https://github.com/daudix)